-Night Fire Razes 5 Duplexes in Gowon Estate, Lagos
+Night fire razes 5 duplexes in Gowon Estate, Lagos

 A LASEMA officer, who identified himself as Mr Olaolu Odufuwa, told NAN that the cause of the fire could not be ascertained immediately.

-The post Night Fire Razes 5 Duplexes in Gowon Estate, Lagos appeared first on SIGNAL.
+The post Night fire razes 5 duplexes in Gowon Estate, Lagos appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share